apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 Why build C++ from source?
 --------------------------

-The core of Arrow is written in C++ and all work done in other languages (Python, R, ..) is wrapping-binding-connecting underlying C++ functions.
+The core of Arrow is written in C++ and all bindings in other languages (Python, R, ..) are wrapping underlying
+C++ functions.
 Even if you want to work on PyArrow or R package the source code of C++ may have to be edited also.